Support Group For Women At Risk For Hereditary Cancers To Hold Quarterly Meeting

-The support group for people at risk for hereditary breast and ovarian cancers (HBOC) will hold its meeting on Tuesday, Sept.
-18, 2018 from 4:30-6 p.m. in the CHI Memorial Rees Skillern Cancer Institute Center for Cancer Support, 605 Glenwood Dr., Suite 307 in Chattanooga.
+The FORCE support group for people at risk for hereditary breast and ovarian cancers (HBOC) will hold its meeting on Tuesday, March 20.
 The group is for men and women with mutations that effect their risk of HBOC syndrome.
+The FORCE support group meets once every quarter from 4:30-6 p.m. in the Rees Skillern Cancer Institute’s Cancer Risk and Survivorship Center, Suite 307.
 Catherine Marcum, DPN, APN, AGACNP-BC, AGN-BC, advanced practice nurse with training in clinical cancer genetics through the City of Hope, and Rhonda Edwards, LCSW, OSW-C, facilitate the group.

 "More than 2 million women in the United States may be at increased risk for hereditary cancers because of their family history, according to Facing Our Risk of Cancer Empowered (FORCE).
 Hereditary cancers mean someone is born with changes or mutations in certain genes which normally protect against cancer.